 Combine the witch hazel and tea tree essential oil in a small bottle.
 Shake well to disperse the oil.
 Apply to the face with a cotton pad.
 You can also use this on the body for body acne.

-Add the oil to the cup of water and use as mouthwash.
+Add the oil to one cup of water and use as mouthwash.
 Do not swallow as tea tree oil is toxic if taken internally.
 Spit it out and rinse with water afterwards.
 Not recommended for children!

 Mix 20 drops of tea tree oil with a cup of water and a half cup of white vinegar.
 Pour the mixture into a spray bottle and use as an all-purpose antimicrobial cleaner.